Retne01/Bonsai/Guides/Acrylic/ReadMe.md

 2. Order all the parts you need from the [bill of materials](https://octopart.com/bom-tool/dQECSo9X).
 What vendor you choose will be up to you.
 I used [Mouser](https://www.mouser.com/) and if you choose to go with them I recommend stating that you would like the parts to ship separately.
 When I ordered from them I did not select this and I watched items cycle in and out of stock without them setting anything aside for my order which was very frustrating.
 Another place that might be worth looking at is [LCSC](https://lcsc.com/).
 I recommend trying to find a place with the majority of the items in stock if not all of them in stock as the parts are pretty darn cheap and the cost will increase exponentially if you're having to pay for shipping from multiple vendors.
 I also recommend checking with your local electronic parts stores as it's always good to support local businesses.
 Even if they don't stock these parts regularly they might be able to special order them for you and save you a bunch of hassle.

 3. Order the acrylic case, standoffs, and screws that you will need to assemble the case.
 [The files for the case can be found here](https://github.com/Retne01/Bonsai/tree/master/Case).
 Pay attention to the recommended thicknesses for ordering the acrylic case from [Ponoko](https://www.ponoko.com/).
 You will only need to order one of each file unless you plan to make multiple boards.
 The more you order the bigger the discount.
 When I ordered one case I chose to take the long wait for free shipping and the price came to roughly $127 and took roughly a month and a half to arrive.
 You can also find at the bottom of that ReadMe the amount, types, and sizes of standoffs and screws.
 The links to the standoffs should take you to the Harwin site and if you scroll down you can find some suggested vendors depending on where you're ordering from.
 I used Mouser as the supplier of my standoffs and Amazon for the scews.
 Be sure to order the [Harwin 4mm nuts](https://www.harwin.com/products/M80-2430000B/) otherwise you'll have to edit the acrylic feet to fit your chosen nut.
+You'll also want to order some [bumpons](https://www.amazon.com/gp/product/B06XCGM8JT/) to go on the bottom of the feet.

 4. Make sure that you have a soldering iron, some steel mesh to clean your soldering iron, some flux, some solder, and a solder sucker.
 I also recommend soldering in a well ventilated area and try to have a fan pulling the solder away from the solder site as inhaling solder fumes on the regular is not good for your health.

 5. Once all the parts arrive get everything together and make sure you have the correct number of parts for your build.
 You should have 1x ATmega32A, 2x 75ohm resistors, 1x 1.5k resistor, 2x 5.1k resistors, 1x 10k resistor, 1x 4.7uF capacitor, 2x 0.1uF capacitors, 2x 22pF capacitors, 2x 4-pin switches, 1x 6-pin connection header, 2x 3.6v zener diodes, 1x 40-pin IC socket, 82x 1N4148 diodes, 1x 0.5amp fuse, 1x 16MHz crystal, and 1x USB-C port.

-6. Solder 82 141N Diodes.
+6. Solder 82x 1N4148 Diodes.
 These have a specific orientation.
 The black bar will be oriented upwards and go on the side with the square pad.

 7. Solder the 2x 3.6v zener diodes.
 These have a specific orientation.
 The black bar will be oriented upwards and go on the side with the square pad.